This Jewish brisket recipe is big on flavor, easy to make, and can be made in the slow cooker or the oven. It is perfect for any occasion.

 I like to say it is similar to Italians with the pride they take in their all-day red sauces.
 These are always the best dishes to make in my opinion!
 Dishes that are celebratory, traditional, and full of pride.

-Now I am not Jewish but Italian so you may be wondering why am I writing a recipe about Jewish brisket.
-This is a fair question so let me explain.
+Now I am not Jewish but Italian so you may be wondering why am I writing a recipe for Jewish brisket.
+This Jewish brisket was actually given to my family many years ago.

 Growing up in South Florida, there is a large Jewish population among other groups of people and cultures that I feel very fortunate to have enjoyed.
 This recipe was given to my mother from a wonderful Jewish family (friends of my Mom) and she has been cooking this ever since.

 Over the years and once I was older and started my own family, this brisket recipe was taught to me as well.
 I have been making this Jewish brisket for years now and it is the ONLY recipe for brisket I use.